DIY: Water can power your car

 The DVD won't work on my player!

 This is a dual layer NTSC format DVD.
-Try watching the film on a computer or chose the download version.
+If it does not play in your region, try watching the film on a computer or chose the free download version.

 I want to become a member of your organisation!